ethereum/mist/README.md

 Please check the [Mist troubleshooting guide](https://github.com/ethereum/mist/wiki).

 Or the [Gitter Channel](https://gitter.im/ethereum/mist), to connect with the community for instant help.

+## How to contribute

+Contributions via Pull Requests are so welcome.
+You can see where to help looking for issues with the [Enhancement](https://github.com/ethereum/mist/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Enhancement%22) or [Bug](https://github.com/ethereum/mist/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Bug%22) labels.
+We can help guiding you towards the solution.

+You can also help by [responding to issues](https://github.com/ethereum/mist/issues?q=is%3Aissue+is%3Aopen+label%3A%22Status%3A+Triage%22).
+Sign up on [CodeTriage](https://www.codetriage.com/ethereum/mist) and it'll send you gentle notifications with a configurable frequency.
+It is a nice way to help while learning

 ## Installation